Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Singular Soergel calculus for Grassmannians

 A small resolution of singularities of a complex algebraic variety $X$ is a morphism $p:\tilde{X}\raw X$ where $\tilde{X}$ is smooth variety such that for every $r>0$ we have

 For every small resolution we have that $H^\bullet(\tilde{X},\bbQ)\cong IH^{\bullet-\dim X}(X,\bbQ)$.

-Zelevinsky \cite{Zel} showed that all Schubert varieties in a Grassmannian admit a small resolution.
-In our setting this means that, for any indecomposable Soergel bimodule $B_x^I$ is isomorphic to a generalized Bott-Samelson bimodule, i.e. there exists a reduced translation pair $(\vec{I},\vec{J})$ such that
+Zelevinski{\u\i} \cite{Zel} showed that all Schubert varieties in a Grassmannian admit a small resolution.
+In our setting this means that any indecomposable Soergel bimodule $B_x^I$ is isomorphic to a generalized Bott--Samelson bimodule, i.e. there exists a reduced translation pair $(\vec{I},\vec{J})$ such that